-- Managing Director (as Head of Paid Service) & Head of Resources (as RFO), following consultation with Executive Councillor for Resources £0 -£500.000 - Treasury and Capital Management Group £500,000 to £2,000,000 - Cabinet £2,000,000 + - 5.15.
-Each budget manager is responsible for ensuring that the assets relating to their services are properly safeguarded, managed and maintained, and used only to achieve the Council's objectives.
+- 5.17 Each Budget Manager is responsible for ensuring that the assets relating to their services are properly safeguarded, managed and maintained, and used only to achieve the Council's objectives.
 This will include establishing and maintaining appropriate security, control systems and records.
-They will need to consult relevant officers in relation to specialist items and, where vehicles are concerned, the officer holding the Council's operating certificate who has specific statutory responsibilities. - 5.16.
-Heads of Service must keep up to date records so a physical verification of all capital assets, and their condition, is possible. - 5.17.
-Once the asset is disposed of, the relevant budget manager will inform the DRFO within 10 working days of the disposal of any asset included in the asset register.
+They will need to consult relevant officers in relation to specialist items and, where vehicles are concerned, the officer holding the Council's operating certificate who has specific statutory responsibilities. - 5.18 Heads of Service or Assistant Director must keep up to date records so a physical verification of all capital assets, and their condition, is possible.

+5.19 Once the asset is disposed of, the relevant budget manager will inform the RFO within 10 working days of the disposal of any asset included in the asset register.